 Now we will calculate the expected benefit.

-We have multiple records in the coverage file, so we can model this variable as a list.
+We have multiple records in the coverage file, so we will loop over the data.

 @variable()